An Interview With Tennis Tipster, Robert Fraser

 Subscribers get access to the ‘end product’ which makes it very easy.

-I spend the majority of each day analysing sports markets which involves statistical modelling, studying market fluctuations/trends and trading on exchanges.
+I spend the majority of each day analysing tennis betting markets which involves statistical modelling, studying market fluctuations/trends and trading on exchanges.
 However as a subscriber you receive a simple daily email stating which bet(s) I advise and the suggested stake size.

 I’ll normally include a synopsis of my reasoning/analysis too.